Budapestby VisitCity Guides

 Pest Side Waterfront Establishments

-DNB Budapest, located within the prestigious Budapest Marriott Hotel, exemplifies modern riverside dining.
+DNB Budapest, located within the prestigious Budapest Marriott Hotel, shows off modern riverside dining.
 Floor-to-ceiling windows provide unobstructed Danube views, while the outdoor patio places diners just steps from the river's edge.
 The restaurant's "From the Black Forest to the Black Sea" concept reflects the Danube's journey through Europe, with menu items inspired by regions along the river's path.

 Kollázs Brasserie & Bar brings Parisian elegance to the Danube's banks.
 Located in the historic Four Seasons Gresham Palace, this sophisticated venue combines Art Nouveau grandeur with contemporary French cuisine.
-The restaurant's position at the foot of the Chain Bridge means diners enjoy front-row seats to one of Budapest's most iconic views.
+The restaurant's position at the foot of the Chain Bridge means diners get front-row seats to one of Budapest's most iconic views.

 The brasserie atmosphere strikes a perfect balance between casual and refined.
 Large windows flood the space with natural light during day hours, while evening brings a more intimate ambiance as the Chain Bridge's lights begin to twinkle.
-The menu features French classics alongside Hungarian specialties – think foie gras served with Tokaj wine reduction or perfectly prepared duck breast with local seasonal vegetables.
+The menu has French classics alongside Hungarian specialties - think foie gras served with Tokaj wine reduction or perfectly prepared duck breast with local seasonal vegetables.

 Dunacorso Étterem represents old-world Hungarian hospitality at its finest.
 This family-run establishment has welcomed guests since the 19th century, maintaining traditions while adapting to modern expectations.
 The outdoor terrace provides panoramic views of the Chain Bridge and Buda Castle, while live gypsy violin music creates an authentically Hungarian atmosphere.